fletom/pymongo_query/README.md

-# Mongo Query
+# PyMongo Query

-A lightweight library that overloads several operators to make writing PyMongo-compatible MongoDB queries a lot nicer.
+PyMongo Query is a tiny library that overloads several operators to make writing PyMongo-compatible MongoDB queries a lot nicer.

 ## Usage

+You can do:

 	>>> User.find((k('username') == 'fletom') | (k('name').starts_with('Fletcher')))
 	...
 	>>> User.find(k('reputation') > 10)